jackgray/spotlight/producers/finance/regsho/README.md

 Note that using the FINRA Query API requires a free account API key, and code to generate a session key for 30 minutes of connection at a time

 #### Schema Mapping
-The column names do not match NYSE AND Nasdaq reporting schema, so the function `clean_df()` converts them to NYSE/Nasdaq equivalents (left hand side is the original field name in the FINRA dataset):
+The column names in FINRA datasets do not match NYSE AND Nasdaq reporting schema, so the function `clean_df()` converts them to NYSE/Nasdaq equivalents (left hand side is the original field name in the FINRA dataset):
 ```
     'tradeDate': 'Date',
     'issueSymbolIdentifier': 'Symbol',